6sense vs Demandbase

 Demandbase sources intent differently.
 Because it owns the only DSP built for B2B, Demandbase collects intent directly from the bidstream, not from resold third-party data.
 That translates to over 2 trillion intent signals per month from more than 70 billion daily page views, covering 810,000+ keywords in 133 languages.
 The feedback loop matters here: account identification powers DSP targeting, DSP interactions generate intent signals, and intent signals improve bid optimization.

 ZoomInfo approaches intent from a data-completeness angle.
 ZoomInfo Intent tracks signals from 210 million IP-to-Organization pairings and 6 trillion+ new keyword-to-device pairings sourced monthly.
 The differentiator is Guided Intent, which identifies topics historically correlated with deal success rather than requiring you to pick topics manually.
+In the Forrester Wave for B2B Intent Data Providers (Q1 2025), ZoomInfo was named a Leader, receiving the highest possible scores across eight criteria.
 And because ZoomInfo has 500M contacts with verified phone numbers and emails, the intent signal connects directly to contact data you can act on, not just an account name.

 The practical difference: 6sense and Demandbase tell you which companies are researching.
 ZoomInfo tells you which companies are researching, who to call, and how to reach them.